The fighters of Super Smash Bros. Lawl, as well as others who appear.

 - Nerf: Received a few:

 - Down-B, "EXPLAIN!", doesn't increase in power with the Critic's damage, instead only increasing over time.
-The damaging flames resulting from this attack last for only 2 seconds, instead of 4.
+The damaging flames resulting from this attack last for only 2 seconds instead of 4.

 - In his up-B, "Mako Miracle", Mako only damages an opponent when the Critic lets him go.

-- The Chuck Norris Final Smash does only 50% per touch, although Chincherrinas states that it's still broken as hell.
+- American Idol does only 50% per touch, although Chincherrinas states that it's still broken as hell.
 It was later changed to Critical Rage, nerfing him further.

 - The Power of Hate: His rage powers his explosion attacks.